MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-helm.md

 # Install existing applications with Helm on Azure Kubernetes Service (AKS) on Azure Stack HCI

 [Helm][helm] is an open-source packaging tool that helps you install and manage the lifecycle of Kubernetes applications.
-Similar to Linux package managers such as *APT* and *Yum*, Helm is used to manage Kubernetes charts, which are packages of preconfigured Kubernetes resources.
+Similar to Linux package managers such as *APT* and *Yum*, Helm is used to manage Kubernetes charts, which are packages of pre-configured Kubernetes resources.

 This article shows you how to configure and use Helm in a Kubernetes cluster on AKS on Azure Stack HCI